Fentonhaslam/Codewars/README.md

 get_sum(1, 1) == 1   # 1 Since both are same
 get_sum(-1, 0) == -1 # -1 + 0 = -1
 get_sum(-1, 2) == 2  # -1 + 0 + 1 + 2 = 2

+##Vowel Count

+This code war was done in javascript :)

+input : a given string is inputted as a parameter output : we need to count the number of vowels present in the string

+edge case: string will consist of lower case letters and/or spaces.